Image

 • Decent fund growth could leave you better off than buying an annuity.

 • Long term income is dependent on investment performance, so there's a risk.
-Your fund could even run out of money before you die.
+Your pension could even run out of money before you die.

 • Poor fund performance could leave you worse off than buying an annuity.